AzBuilder/terrakube/README.md

 ./setupEnv.sh
 ```

-Run the script env.sh to generate static configuration file env-config.js that will be loaded when the ui
+Run the script env.sh to generate static configuration file env-config.js that will be loaded when the ui starts

 Build/Start the application: